HeapsIO/heaps-doc/H2D-Introduction.md

         s2d;                            // the current scene
-        var myscene = new h2d.Scene();  // create a new scene setScene(myscene);              // set it as the current scene s2d;                            // is now newscene
+        var myscene = new h2d.Scene();  // create a new scene setScene(myscene);              // set it as the current scene s2d;                            // is now myscene

         var myobj2 = new h2d.Object();
         s2d.addChild(myobj2);